Set up licensing for Cloud Backup

 If you have the backup license file, select the Upload License File option and follow the prompts to attach the file.

-Cloud Manager adds the license so that your Cloud Backup service is active.
+Cloud Manager adds the license so that Cloud Backup is active.

 Update a Cloud Backup BYOL license